P065C

 Frequently asked questions

-Does P065C always require alternator replacement?
+Does P065C always mean the alternator is bad?

 Disabling P065C in software